whitmanl/clothing-store-backend/README.md

 The Git commit history reflects the steps I worked and the time taken to complete the project.

+Also, A Postman collection (postman.json) is included for your convenience, feel free to use it to test the API.

 I am looking forward to your comments and feedback!